-DECEMBER 31,
+DECEMB ER 31,

-1996 1995
+1997 1996

-(IN THO USANDS)
+(IN THOUSANDS)

-Series A 9.60%, due March 7, 2000 Series B 10.20%, due March 7, 2010 • \$ 74,000 265,512
+Series A 9.60% due March 7, 2000 Series B 10.20% due March 7, 2010 \$ 44,000 265,512 \$61,000 265,512

-\$326,512 ====== \$339,512 ======
+\$ 309,512 ====== \$ 326,512 =======

 The Notes are secured by a mortgage on substantially all of the property, plant and equipment of the Partnership.
-The weighted average interest rate of the Notes at December 31, 1996 was 10.07%.
+The weighted average interest rate of the Notes at December 31, 1997 was 10.09%.
 The Partnership is permitted to optionally prepay the Notes, in whole or in part, at a premium.
 Interest on the Notes is payable semiannually on each March 7 and September 7 until retirement of the Notes.
-The Series A First Mortgage Notes have varying mandatory annual principal payments through March 7, 2000.
+The Series A First Mortgage Notes have mandatory annual principal payments through March 7, 2000.
 The Series B First Mortgage Notes have mandatory annual principal payments at par of \$26.55 million beginning March 7, 2001 through March 7, 2010.
-Total annual principal payments related to the Notes for the next five years is as follows (in thousands):

-The Note Agreement contains various restrictive covenants applicable to the Partnership, including prohibition on working capital borrowings in excess of \$35 million (to be increased annually by inflation, if any, subject to a maximum of \$50 million), restrictions on certain other indebtedness and restrictions on certain liens, mergers, sales of assets and investments.
-Under the Note Agreements, the Operating Partnership is permitted to make cash distributions to TEPPCO Partners, L.P. not more frequently than quarterly in an amount not to exceed Available Cash (as defined in Note 9) for the immediately preceding calendar quarter.
-For this purpose, Available Cash for any calendar quarter (for distribution in the next succeeding calendar quarter, respectively) shall reflect a reserve equal to 50% of the interest and principal amounts to be paid on the Notes and other indebtedness secured by the mortgaged property in the next succeeding calendar quarter.
-Such restriction is not anticipated to preclude the Partnership from making quarterly distributions of at least \$0.75 per Unit during 1997.
-In addition, the Operating Partnership is prohibited from making any distribution to TEPPCO Partners, L.P. if an event of default exists or would exist upon making such distribution or if a default exists in the payment of interest.
+The Note Agreements contain various restrictive covenants applicable to the Partnership, including prohibition on working capital borrowings in excess of \$35 million (to be increased annually by inflation, if any, subject to a maximum of \$50 million), restrictions on certain other indebtedness and restrictions on certain liens, mergers, sales of assets and investments.
 Should an event of default on the Notes occur, the holders of the Notes may foreclose upon the mortgaged property.
 In addition to customary events of default, it is an event of default under the Note Agreements if any change of the general partner occurs (other than to an affiliate of the Company) which is not approved by a majority in principal amount of the Note holders.

-At December 31, 1996 and 1995, the estimated fair value of the Notes (including current maturities) was approximately \$406.1 million and \$449.8 million, respectively.
+At December 31, 1997 and 1996, the estimated fair value of the Notes (including current maturities) was approximately \$390.2 million and \$406.1 million, respectively.
 Market prices for recent transactions and rates currently available to the Partnership for debt with similar terms and maturities were used to estimate fair value.